-As we saw in my first lecture, consideration of the concentric direction of our theoretical thought upon the human ego appeared to be necessary in order to discover the real starting-point of philosophical reflection.
+The consideration of the concentric direction of our theoretical thought upon the human ego appeared to be necessary in order to discover the real startingpoint of philosophical reflection.
 This consideration, however, gave rise to a new problem, which we formulated as follows: How is this concentric direction possible and what is its real origin?
-This problem had not as yet found a solution, but it fixed our attention upon the enigmatical character of this I. The latter turned out to be the central reference point of our entire temporal horizon of experience with its diversity of modal aspects.
-As such it turned out to be also the real center of every theoretical act of thinking, and, consequently, to be a necessary presupposition of philosophical thought in all of its manifestations.
+This problem has not as yet found a solution, but it fixed our attention upon the enigmatical character of this I. The latter turned out to be the central reference-point of our entire temporal horizon of experience with its diversity of modal aspects.
+As such it turned out to be also the real center of every theoretical act of thinking, and, consequently, a necessary presupposition of philosophical thought in all of its manifestations.

-But, as we saw earlier, each attempt to grasp this ego in a logical concept, and to define it with the aid of synthetically conceived modal aspects of our experiential horizon, appeared to be doomed to failure.
-If the state of disorientation resulting from such attempts remains limited each time to a strictly transitional phase and does not turn into a widespread phenomenon that finds expression in some new aggressively persistent world- and life-view, it may soon be overcome.
-But when it turns out to have a deeper cause than the breakdown of belief in the tradition and to be, in fact, the result of a process whereby the ultimate spiritual foundations of a whole civilization are being increasingly undermined, we may rightly speak of a fundamental crisis in that civilization.
+But each attempt to grasp this central ego in a logical concept and to define it with the aid of synthetically conceived modal aspects of our temporal experiential horizon appeared to be doomed to failure.

+If this state of uprooting remains restricted to a

+transitional phase and does not consolidate into a mass-phenomenon which finds expression in a consistently carried through life and world view, it may be soon overcome.
+But when it turns out to have a deeper cause than the breakdown of the belief in tradition and to be the result of a process of increasing undermining of the ultimate spiritual fundamentals of a whole civilization, we may rightly speak of a fundamental crisis of the latter.

-The mystery of the central human ego is that it is nothing in itself, i.e., viewed apart from the central relations wherein alone it presents itself.
-But the first of these relations, namely, that of the selfhood to the temporal horizon of our experience, cannot determine the inner character of the ego, except in a negative sense.
+The mystery of the central human ego is that it is nothing in itself, i. e., viewed apart from the central relations wherein alone it presents itself.
+But the first of these relations, namely, that of the selfhood to the temporal horizon of our experience cannot determine the inner character of the ego, except in a negative sense.
 The central unity of the selfhood is not to be found in the modal diversity of the temporal order.
 A physico-psychical I does not exist, neither a logical, a historical, nor a moral self.